 Storing wet food will increase the moisture in the freezer.
 This can lead to condensation that builds frost over time.
 Let the food drip or dry before you store it in the freezer.

 Reminder: Always turn the fridge off by unplugging it from the wall socket before commencing any repairs or diagnostic work.
-And contact a service agent or a repair technician for help if the repairs prove too difficult.
+And contact a service agent or a repair technician for help if the repairs prove too tricky.